Automattic/jetpack/readme.txt

 * Infinity Scroll: remove the loading spinner when loading an extra set of posts and receiving an empty response.
 * Stats: do not track visits when site is in staging mode.
 * Synchronization: ensure theme information is correctly synchronized with WordPress.com.
+* WordPress.com Block Editor: ensure that "Code Editor" menu item is available on mobile devices.
 * WordPress.com REST API: improve messaging when uploading a media file via the API fails.

 --------